mwcproject/wallet713/docs/API_documentation.md

 ```
 chain = "Floonet"
 wallet713_data_path = "wallet713_data"
-keybase_listener_auto_start = true
-default_keybase_ttl = "24h"
 owner_api = true
 owner_api_address = "127.0.0.1:13415"
 owner_api_secret = "password"
 ```
-Optionally, if you would like to send via keybase, you must configure the keybase listener to auto start using the keybase_listener_auto_start parameter (see above).

 Below is the documentation for the individual API end points: